lucamaiano/data-driven-intrusion-detection/README.md

 ## The Experiment

 In order to symulate an intrusion, the first step to perform is collecting data from a network.
 In this experiment we set up a public IPv6/6LoWPAN network with RIOT on 15 A8-M3 nodes on Iot-Lab.
+If you don't have an account on the Iot-Lab website, please register.
 1. Connect to a site host:
 ```
 my_computer$ ssh <login>@<site>.iot-lab.info